dyzhuu/personal-companion-bot-workshop/README.md

 You can now copy and paste the generated URL into your Discord server.
 Click on the link to authorize the bot.

 ### Step 3.2: OpenAi Api key

 The OpenAI API key is crucial to infuse your Discord bot with AI capabilities provided by OpenAI.
 Here's how to obtain and set up your API key:

 Obtain your OpenAi Api key:

 - Go to [OpenAI Platform](https://platform.openai.com/signup/)
 - Sign up or log into your account
 - Once logged in, click Personal (at the top right corner of the page) and then click View API keys
 - Click "+ Create new secret key" to generate a new API key if you haven't already.
 Keep this key secure and do not share it publicly.

 Integrate the key into your project:

 - Inside the `.env` file, replace `<YourAPIKey>` with the API key you obtained from the OpenAI platform.

 ---

 ## Step 4: Run

-cd into the `\src` directory and run `python3 run.py`
+Run with `python3 src` in the root directory

 ---

 ## Step 5: Extra for Experts

 - Custom commands
   - Go beyond the basics and experiment with creating more advanced custom commands.
 Learn to handle parameters, aliases, and complex formatting to give your bot a unique edge.
 - Explore OpenAI
   - Delve into OpenAI's features.
 Adjust parameters like temperature and max tokens to fine-tune your bot's responses for different contexts, adding depth to your bot's interactions.
   - Temperature: a parameter that determines the randomness of the model's output.
     - For example, a high temperature (e.g 0.8) will be beneficial when a creative response is needed, however there is a higher chance that the output will be nonsensical.
 A low temperature (e.g. 0.2) will stick to the most probable output and is good for straightforward tasks where a consistent answer is needed.
   - Max tokens: a parameter that sets the limit on the number of token's in the model's output.
     - For example, a short output (e.g max 40 tokens) can be used if you are wanting short answers or are looking for concise information.
 A long output (e.g. max 500 tokens) can be used for a more detailed answer.
   - When using these parameters, you can adjust them to fit your application and it is a good idea to test various settings to see which one works best.
 - Read up on the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/intro.html) to learn more about the features and intricacies of Python discord bots.

 These suggestions offer participants a chance to deepen their understanding of bot customization and OpenAI's capabilities.
 Happy coding! 🚀🤖